+35725368683

 5. The parents satisfy the income requirements.

-This permit will still be valid even if the child marries or stops being financially dependent on the parents.
+This investment visa will remain valid even if the child marries or ceases to be financially dependent on their parents.
 However, the permit will not cover the child’s spouse or child(ren).

 Can an investor include an adult, not financially dependent, child, on the golden visa for Cyprus?